 I personally enjoy the taste of the unflavored one, but if you want to try some different flavors before buying in bulk, you can order a sample pack from them that has a variety of flavors.

-An alternative to Tailwind Nutrition, that many swear by is Hammer Nutrition Perpetuem.
+An alternative to Tailwind Nutrition, which many swear by is Hammer Nutrition Perpetuem.
 Try either one of these if you haven’t before, they will likely be the running nutrition savior you’ve been searching for all this time.

-So, whether you eat read single ingredient foods, or nutrition powders like these, they are both essential to building your running endurance, because without fuel, you quickly discover that your engine stops running.
+So, whether you eat read single ingredient foods or nutrition powders like these, they are both essential to building your running endurance, because, without fuel, you quickly discover that your engine stops running.

 7. CBD to reduce inflammation and pain, improving recovery times